Countries: China

 Highly-enriched uranium

 China has produced highly enriched uranium (HEU) for weapons in two complexes: the Lanzhou gaseous diffusion plant (Plant 504) and the Heping gaseous diffusion plant (Plant 814).
-China used these enrichment plants also to produce HEU for its research reactors and LEU for naval reactors.
-The plant in Lanzhou began operations in 1964 and ended HEU production in 1979.
-The Heping plant produced HEU from 1975 to 1987.
-Both plants have been shut down.
+It also used these enrichment plants to produce HEU for its research reactors and LEU for naval reactors.
+The Heping plant continues to operate.

 Military plutonium